MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-network.md

 **Load balancers** | VMM supports adding hardware load balancers or using NLB to load balance requests to a service tier.
 **VIP templates** | Virtual IP (VIP) templates contain load balancing information for a particular type of traffic.
 For example, you could have a template that specifies how to balance HTTPS traffic on a specific load balancer.
 **Logical switches** | Logical switches are containers for virtual switch settings.
 You apply logical switches to hosts so that you have consistent switch settings across all hosts.
 VMM  tracks switch settings on hosts deployed with logical switches to ensure compliance.
 **Port profiles** | Port profiles act as containers for the properties you want a network adapter to have.
-Instead of configuring properties per network adapter, you set up in the port profile and apply that profile to an adapter.<br/><br/>There're two types of port profiles.
+Instead of configuring properties per network adapter, you set up in the port profile and apply that profile to an adapter.<br/><br/>There are two types of port profiles.
 Virtual port profiles contain settings that are applied to virtual network adapters connect to VMs or used by virtualization hosts.
 Uplink port profiles are used to define how a virtual switch connects to a logical network.
 **Port classifications** | Port classifications are abstract containers for virtual port profile settings.
 This abstraction means that admins and tenants can assign a port classification to a VM template, while the VM's logical switch determines which port profile should be used.
 Profiles and then both admins and tenant can select a suitable classification.
-VMM contains a number of default port classifications.
-For example, there's a classification for VMs that needs high bandwidth and a different one for VMs that need low bandwidth.
+VMM contains many default port classifications.
+For example, there is a classification for VMs that needs high bandwidth and a different one for VMs that need low bandwidth.
 Port classifications are linked to virtual port profiles when you configure logical switches.

 ## Plan logical networks